ddorn/blog/co2/post.md

-Hydration and indoor CO₂ concentration have a lot more impact on my cognition than I expected.

 At home, I often found it hard to focus, felt dizzy, tired, or generally less sharp.
 I would find myself with very low energy and having trouble getting up from our couch or the armchair.
 This was terrible for my productivity and mood, I had to fix it.

 After some research and a meeting with a doctor, I identified four possible causes: insufficient hydration, iron deficiency, sleep apnea, and high CO₂ concentration in the room.
 I now believe it was both too much CO₂ accumulating in the room and me not drinking enough water.